ericjesse/conni/README.md

 - Attach a popup menu to that new system tray icon to display the connectivity of each check.

 ### Sprint 7: Scripting
-- Ability to create response processors with Groovy scripts.
+- Ability to create response processors with Groovy or Javascript scripts.